 - Pineapple Pete – large variety of food options, also has an arcade

-- Skip Jacks – good seafood
+- Skip Jacks – good seafood, we’d recommend getting a reservation

 - Beirut SXM – great for a quick lunch.
 It also does take out food.